apollographql/hack-the-supergraph/solar-seas/README.md

 ### Adding the data source

 Copy the `celestialMap.json` and `celestial_body.rs` files in this folder into the `src` folder in the new directory—this is going to be our data source.
 You will need to expose the information in `celestialMap.json` on the context to be used in your resolvers.
-Open the `src/lib.rs` add the `celestial_body` module then import the `CelestialBody` type:
+Open `src/lib.rs` add the `celestial_body` module then import the `CelestialBody` type:

 ```rust
 mod celestial_body;